FREQUENTLY ASKED QUESTIONS

 Is it safe to travel to Nicaragua right now?

 Your safety is of primary importance to us.
 We will not plan a trip unless we are sure it is safe.
 If you have concerns, please talk with us about our emergency policy and the many ways we work to keep travelers safe.

 It's up to you!
 Trips can last between one and two weeks, depending on the constraints and interests of each group.

 how much do the trips cost?

-Trip costs range between $1200 and $2000 depending on type of project, length of stay, and off-time activities.
+Trip costs range between $1300 and $1500 depending on type of project, length of stay, and size of the group.
 This does not include airfare.

 What is included in the trip costs?

 Trip costs include meals, lodging, in-country transportation, translation, recreation, and the materials for the project you work on.
 Participants are responsible for round trip airline tickets, airport taxes, and Nicaraguan visa fee of $10 (paid when you arrive at Managua International Airport).